 Even when square footage is at a premium, you shouldn’t have to compromise.
 Instead, organize your gym by adding weight storage to your PR-1000 Power Rack.

-You must use this weight storage with either the REP Fitness PR-1100 or PR-1000 power racks.
+You must use this weight storage with the REP Fitness PR-1100 or PR-1000 power racks.
 It is not a standalone product.

-These are the main optional attachments for the PR-1000 power rack.
+These are the optional primary attachments for the PR-1000 power rack.
 However, there are quite a few other attachments that you can add to this rack, including a bench, extra weight plate holders, extra j-hooks, and more.

 PR-1000 Possible Exercises